kali4nya/league-of-legends-team-voice-chat-thru-discord/README.md

 Check the **Releases** tab for the `.exe` file — compiled with Python and all necessary libraries.
 Just download, run, follow the instructions, and you’re good to go! ✅
 ****

+⚠️❌ server disabled, the app is non-functional until further notice

 ---

 ### 📝 How to use